-It all began 50 years ago with a $3 ad that was placed in The New York Post by, Ann Greenberg, desperate to find some playmates for her child with a developmental disability.
+It all began in 1949 with a $3 ad that was placed in The New York Post by Ann Greenberg, desperate to find some playmates for her child with a developmental disability.

 On April 17, 1949 a small group of equally frustrated mothers and fathers gathered at the Mount Vernon Public Library to discuss ways of helping their children.
 It was in this little gathering that the Westchester Association for the Help of Retarded Children (Westchester AHRC) was born.

-A few months later the new Westchester group purchased the house at 975 Split Rock Road in Pelham and fought and won, through court action, the right to have a school there.
+A few months later the new Westchester group purchased the house at 975 Split Rock Road in Pelham; then fought and won, through court action, the right to have a school there.

-In 1951 they opened the first parents’ cooperative day school for retarded children in New York State.
-And so, the modest beginnings of Arc of Westchester, which is now the largest such agency in the county serving over 1600 children, teenagers and adults with developmental disabilities everyday.
+In 1951 they opened the first parents’ cooperative day school for children in New York State.
+And from those modest beginnings, The Arc Westchester has grown to become the largest such agency in the county, serving over 2,000 children, teenagers and adults with developmental disabilities everyday.

 50th Anniversary Highlights

 In 1999 we celebrated our first fifty years of serving the needs of people with developmental disabilities.

 What better way to tell an organization’s history than to capture the memories of people who shaped its progress.